All posts

 5. Go live — Switch DNS and decommission the old systems

-The entire process can be completed in a single maintenance window.
+The process can typically be completed in a single maintenance window.
 Both WHMCS and EasyDCIM remain fully functional during migration since FluxBilling only reads from their databases.

 Compare all DCIM options in our comprehensive guide: Best DCIM Software for Hosting Providers.

-WHMCS and EasyDCIM are trademarks of their respective owners.
+WHMCS, EasyDCIM, and any other third-party product names mentioned in this article are trademarks of their respective owners.
 FluxBilling is not affiliated with or endorsed by any of these companies.
-Pricing and feature information is accurate at time of writing and subject to change.
+Feature and pricing information about third-party products is based on publicly available documentation as of February 2026 and may not reflect recent changes.
+We encourage you to verify all details directly with the respective vendors.
+FluxBilling pricing information is accurate at time of writing and subject to change.

 Related Posts